majestic53/nesl/README.md

 ## Building from source

-__NOTE__: This project is tested under GNU/Linux, using the GCC compiler.
-Some modifications will be required to build with a different OS/compiler.
+__NOTE__: This project has been tested under Linux, using the GCC compiler.
+Some modifications may be required to build with a different OS/compiler.

 ### Preparing to build